gvwilson/thirdbit/src/fiction/in-heck/index.md

 Get Papa first!"

-Gumption grabbed Maddy and pulled her out of the way as the lab bot wrestling with Thoughtful spun around and threw her across the room.
+Gumption grabbed Maddy and pulled her out of the way as the lab bot wrestling with Thoughtful twisted around and threw her across the room.
 The other bot grabbed the tech on Special Blazes chest with both manipulators and pulled.

 "No!"